 In 2019, the Board of Trustees commissioned the gathering of data and research that would inform its first five-year diversity, equity, inclusion, and accessibility (DEIA) strategic plan.
-The research study included: facilitated listening and dialogue sessions; a campus climate pulse survey; a diversity, equity, and inclusion inventory of all schools, colleges, and many of the units across campus; and an institutional DEI benchmark study.
+The research study included: facilitated listening and dialogue sessions; a campus climate pulse survey; a diversity, equity, and inclusion inventory of all schools, colleges, and many of the units across campus; and an institutional diversity, equity, and inclusion benchmark study.

-Led by the Office of Diversity and Inclusion and a taskforce of campus community members (see full list below), the strategic plan draft will be completed in June 2021.
-The insights and data gathered will help inform the development of recommendations for the DEIA strategic plan.
+Led by the Office of Diversity and Inclusion and a taskforce of campus community members (see full list below), the draft of the strategic plan was completed in June 2021 and included insights and data gathered that helped inform the development of its goals, objectives, and strategies.

 DEIA Strategic Plan Taskforce

-The DEIA Strategic Plan Taskforce was selected by the chief diversity and inclusion officer due to their expertise and commitment to DEIA.
-The taskforce partners with the Office of Diversity and Inclusion to lead the efforts of the plan development process.
-Its membership includes the following:
+Established in January 2021, the DEIA Strategic Plan Taskforce was selected due to its expertise and commitment to DEIA.
+The taskforce partnered with the Office of Diversity and Inclusion to lead the efforts of the plan development process.
+The taskforce completed the DEIA strategic plan draft in June 2021.
+Its membership included the following:

-- Keith A. Alford, Taskforce Chair, Chief Diversity and Inclusion Officer, Professor, School of Social Work
+- Keith A. Alford, Taskforce Chair, Former Chief Diversity and Inclusion Officer, Professor, School of Social Work

 - Philip Arnold, Chair, Religion Department, College of Arts and Sciences